MAD2023-Team5/MAD2023_Team5/README.md

 Stage 1:

 Login page:

-- Uploading of their fitness routing
 - Browse fitness personalities and routines uploaded by other:
     - Tags for filtering purposes
     - Like and Dislike buttons for exercise routines
 - Using the fitness routines
-    - Graphics accompanying the exercises.

 Stage 2: